mtfreepress/mt-2024-elections/inputs/content/how-to-vote.md

 ### When are Montana’s 2024 elections?

-Voters will pick which candidates advance to the November general election in the June primary, which is scheduled for Tuesday, June 4.
-Voters will pick the candidates who will ultimately fill each office on the ballot in the November election, which is set for Tuesday, Nov.
+Voters picked party nominees for the November general election in the June 4 primary.
+The November General Election that will decide the ultimate winner in each race is set for Tuesday, Nov.
 5.

 ### Who runs Montana’s elections?